treeform/glfm/README.md

-# glfm
+# GLFM

-Wrapper of GLFM (OpenGL ES and input for iOS and Android) library for Nim.
+Wrapper of [GLFM](https://github.com/brackeen/glfm) (OpenGL ES and input for iOS and Android) library for Nim.

-Its very simple and is very simmilar to the GLFW wrapper for desktop apps.
+[GLFM](https://github.com/brackeen/glfm) very simple and is very simmilar to the [GLFW](https://github.com/glfw/glfw) wrapper for desktop apps.
-Together with GLFW + GLFM you can writes app for almost any platform.
+Together with [GLFM](https://github.com/brackeen/glfm) + [GLFW](https://github.com/glfw/glfw you can writes app for almost any platform.

 ![example of what both apps look like](examples/screenshot.png)

+Compiling Nim for mobile platforms is not simple.
+It requires having XCode and Android Studio which have very many steps and settings they perform.

+In this repo I have included two projects for XCode and Android Studio which you should be able to just open and hit compile.

 # Compiling for iOS: